EhsanEqlimi/EEG-microstate-validity/README.md

 **Notes:**
 - No GUI is required; all functions are called programmatically.
-- Microstate analysis is automated for a range of k (e.g., `4:10`).
+- Microstate analysis is automated for a range of `k` (e.g., 4–10).

 **Reference:**
 Poulsen, A. T., et al. (2018). *EEG microstate analysis with the EEGLAB Microstate Toolbox*.
 [Link](https://archive.compute.dtu.dk/files/public/users/atpo/Microstate)

+---

 ## Functions

 ### `FnParamMaker4Microstate`

 This function **creates a comprehensive parameter structure** for EEG microstate analysis.
-It defines all settings required for the pipeline, including preprocessing, GFP computation, k-means clustering, backfitting, smoothing, and visualization.
+It defines all settings required for the pipeline, including preprocessing, GFP computation, k-means clustering, backfitting, smoothing, spectral analysis, and dimensionality measures.

 It must be called **before** the main analysis function (`FnMicrostateOneSubject`) to ensure that all necessary parameters are available.